khronokernel/OpenCore-Asus-X299/README.md

 * CPU Core Ratio: All Core Sync
 * MSR Lock: Disabled
    * If can't disable, turn on `AppleCpuPmCfgLock` and `AppleXcpmCfgLock`.
 Without this, you won't go far for install.
-   * newer BIOS updates do show this option
+   * Newer BIOS updates do show this option, make sure you're on v3105 for best results
 * Legacy USB: Disabled
 * Above 4G encoding: Enabled
 * CSM: Disabled